andrewckt/building-classfier-from-posters/README.md

 # Multi-Label Image Classifier for Netflix Movies & Korean Dramas

 The repository provides all the files used to build a multi-label image classification model using movie posters images with keras in jupyter notebook to classify their genres.
 The idea came about from looking at other projects such as the one listed [here](https://www.analyticsvidhya.com/blog/2019/04/build-first-multi-label-image-classification-model-python/).
 Seems like something fun to do given the Covid-19 circuit breaker implemented for everybody to stay home.
-Good time to gatch up on some Netflix movies and dramas.
+Good time to catch up on some Netflix movies and dramas.

 Using Keras, it would be simpler to approach and explain to make for ease of understanding.
 There are a couple of things we can add on to it.
 The previous work uses a relatively simple model with about 0.24 validation loss.
 Perhaps pre-trained models can be used instead to improve the classfication accuracy to be above 90%.
 The chosen model will be VGG19.